hypatiafsa/.github/pull_request_template.md

 - [ ] My changes generate no new warnings.
 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] My code adheres to the coding style and guidelines of this project.
+- [ ] My pull request targets a specific development branch, not the master one.

 ## Additional Notes